-- Utility shut-offs moratorium: NYS Governor Cuomo ordered utility companies to suspend utility shut-offs for customers who are unable to pay their utility bill.
-This applies to National Grid, National Fuel and Buffalo Water/Veolia.
+- Utility shut-offs moratorium: NYS passed legislation which bans utility shut-offs for customers who are unable to pay their utility bills until March 31, 2021.

-- Waiting period for unemployment benefits waived: For people who are out of work due to COVID-19, NYS Governor Cuomo waived the 7-day waiting period for collecting unemployment benefits.
+- Waiting period for unemployment benefits waived: NYS has passed legislation waiving the 7-day waiting period for collecting unemployment benefits.
+This waiver will last until the COVID-19 state of emergency is lifted.
 You can apply here for benefits.
-(NYS executive order 202.1)

-- State medical and student debt collection suspended: NYS Governor Cuomo paused collection of debt that is owned to the state government, which includes medical and student debt.
-This suspension will last until mid-May.
+- State medical and student debt collection suspended: NYS Attorney General Letitia James paused collection of debt that is owed to the state government, which includes medical and student debt.
+This suspension will last until October 4, 2020.
+At that time, the Attorney General will consider extending this suspension.
 Debt collection by private companies has not been suspended.

 - Shelter and meals available to the homeless: The wintertime Code Blue program to shelter the homeless has transitioned into "Code 19" during this public health crisis.
-The ECC Flickinger Athletic Center (21 Oak St) is now open 24/7 to provide meals and shelter during this emergency.
-Find updates here.
+Find updates about shelter openings here.

 Policy Changes Still Urgently Needed